 - Rank the eight standard events you want to use to track conversions in Facebook Ads Manager.
 Just like domain verification, this needs to be done by the pixel owner, not the partner.

 - Calculate the impact that the attribution window change will have on your business.
 And make sure you do this before Facebook removes the 28-day click, 1-day view attribution window default.
-Since the reporting will change to a 7-day click attribution window default, you will need to keep an account of the sales that occur from days 8 to 28 to best estimate activity during this timeframe in the future.
+Since the reporting will change to a 7-day click attribution window default, you’ll need to keep an account of the sales that occur from days 8 to 28 to best estimate activity during this timeframe in the future.

 For more information or assistance with your digital advertising strategy, contact us at email@example.com.